bids-standard/bids-specification/src/02-common-principles.md

 ## File name structure

-File names consist of chains of *entities*, or key-value pairs, a *suffix* and an *extension*.
+A file name consists of a chain of *entities*, or key-value pairs, a *suffix* and an *extension*.
 Two prominent examples of entities are `subject` and `session`.